 Sec.
-752. Notice of Rail Grant and Loan Programs -
+752. Notice of Rail Grant and Loan Programs

-Requires the department notify representatives of rail industry of rail grant and loan programs.
-Note: The Governor's signing letter states section is unenforceable.
+Requires that the department, at least annually, notify representatives of rail industry of rail grant and loan programs.

 Sec.
 753. Marine Passenger Service

 Prescribes use of the Marine Passenger Services appropriation; directs that 60% must be spent on eligible entities servicing multiple destinations, with remaining funds to be spent on eligible entities servicing a single destination.